-As described in the Compensation Discussion and Analysis, Mr. Shor has an employment agreement and the other Named Executive Officers have termination benefits agreements that provide for payments to the Named Executive Officers at, following or in connection with a termination of their employment in the circumstances described in those agreements.
-Mr. Comerford had an employment agreement with the Company and entered into the Departure Agreement described under "CEO Compensation" on page 25, which provided for certain payments and other benefits upon his departure.
+As described in the Compensation Discussion and Analysis, Mr. Shor has an Employment Agreement and the other Named Executive Officers have termination benefits agreements that provide for payments to the Named Executive Officers at, following or in connection with a termination of their employment in the circumstances described in those agreements.
 In addition, certain of the Company's compensation plans and arrangements provide for acceleration of vesting of outstanding unvested options and restricted stock in certain circumstances described therein, including a "change of control" of the Company.